Sanxiantai

 Sanxiantai (Amis: nuwalian; 三仙台 (Sānxiāntái)) is an area containing a beach and several islands located on the coast of Chenggong Township, Taitung County, Taiwan.
 The beach stretches for ten kilometers in length.
 It is situated at the 112-kilometer mark.
 A popular tourist attraction for its rocky coastal views, the area is well known for its long footbridge in the shape of a sea dragon that connects the coast to the largest island.
+It appears on a map dated 1755 as "Sansana".

 Overview

 Sanxiantai means "Platform of the three immortals".
 Sanxiantai Island has three extremely large rocks on the island.
 Sanxiantai Island has a unique shape.
 The area is best known for its long footbridge that connects the eastern coast of the main Island of Taiwan with the outer Island of Sanxiantai.